top of page

 LICAP Flap: Breast Reconstruction After Upper/Lateral Lumpectomy

-When a breast tumor is located in the upper or lateral (outer) portion of the breast, a lumpectomy can leave a significant defect that changes the shape and contour of the breast.
-For women with smaller breasts or larger tumors in these areas, standard tissue rearrangement techniques may not provide enough volume to restore a natural appearance.
-This is where the LICAP flap — the Lateral Intercostal Artery Perforator flap — offers an elegant oncoplastic solution.
+When a breast tumour is in the upper or outer (side) part of the breast, a lumpectomy can leave a large gap that changes the breast’s shape.
+For women with smaller breasts, or larger tumours in these areas, simply rearranging the tissue may not give enough volume to restore a natural look.
+This is where the LICAP flap — the Lateral Intercostal Artery Perforator flap — offers an effective solution that combines removing the cancer with reshaping the breast in one operation (an oncoplastic approach).

 What Is a LICAP Flap?

-The LICAP flap is a volume replacement technique used in oncoplastic breast surgery.
-It uses tissue — skin and fat — from the lateral chest wall (your side), which is rotated forward into the breast to fill the cavity created after tumor removal.
-The tissue remains connected to its blood supply through small perforating vessels that branch from the lateral intercostal arteries, ensuring reliable healing and excellent tissue survival.
+The LICAP flap is a technique used in oncoplastic breast surgery to replace lost volume.
+It takes tissue — skin and fat — from the side of your chest wall, and rotates it forward into the breast to fill the gap left after the tumour is removed.
+The tissue stays joined to its blood supply through small feeding vessels (perforators) that branch from the lateral intercostal arteries, between the ribs.
+This gives reliable healing and good tissue survival.

-Unlike larger flap procedures such as the DIEP flap or latissimus dorsi flap used for total breast reconstruction, the LICAP flap is a local perforator flap designed specifically for partial breast reconstruction.
-It does not require microsurgery, and it preserves the underlying muscles entirely.
-The result is a less invasive procedure with a faster recovery compared to traditional flap surgeries.
+Larger flap procedures, such as the DIEP flap or the latissimus dorsi flap, are used to rebuild a whole breast.
+The LICAP flap is different: it is a local perforator flap, made specifically for partial reconstruction.
+It needs no microsurgery, and it keeps the muscles underneath fully intact.
+The result is a less invasive procedure with a faster recovery than traditional flap surgery.

-Why Is the LICAP Flap Ideal for Upper and Lateral Breast Tumors?
+Why Is the LICAP Flap Ideal for Upper and Outer Breast Tumours?

-The LICAP flap is particularly well-suited for tumors in the upper outer quadrant and lateral regions of the breast.
-This is because the donor tissue — taken from the lateral chest wall — is immediately adjacent to these areas.
-The tissue has a similar texture and quality to breast tissue, providing an excellent match that feels and looks natural after healing.
+The LICAP flap suits tumours in the upper-outer and side parts of the breast especially well.
+That is because the donor tissue — taken from the side of the chest wall — is right next to these areas.
+The tissue has a texture and quality much like breast tissue, so it is an excellent match that looks and feels natural after healing.

 How the Procedure Works

-The LICAP flap procedure is typically performed simultaneously with the lumpectomy — an oncoplastic approach that combines cancer removal and reconstruction in a single operation.
-Here is an overview of the steps involved:
+The LICAP flap is usually done at the same time as the lumpectomy — an oncoplastic approach that combines removing the cancer and rebuilding in one operation.
+Here is an overview of the steps:

-First, the oncological surgeon removes the tumor with adequate margins.
-This creates a cavity in the upper or lateral breast.
-Next, the plastic surgeon harvests a flap of skin and fat from the lateral chest wall, carefully preserving its blood supply through the lateral intercostal artery perforator vessels.
-The flap is then rotated into the lumpectomy cavity to restore volume and shape.
-If additional skin is not needed, the flap may be de-epithelialized (the outer skin layer removed) before insertion.
-Finally, the donor site on the lateral chest wall is closed directly, leaving a scar that typically lies within the bra line or under the arm.
+First, the cancer surgeon removes the tumour with a clear margin.
+This leaves a gap in the upper or side part of the breast.
+Next, the plastic surgeon lifts a flap of skin and fat from the side of the chest wall, carefully keeping its blood supply through the lateral intercostal perforator vessels.
+The flap is then rotated into the gap to restore volume and shape.
+If no extra skin is needed, the outer skin layer may be removed first (a step called de-epithelialization) before the flap is tucked in.
+Finally, the donor site on the side of the chest is closed directly, leaving a scar that usually sits within the bra line or under the arm.

 Benefits of the LICAP Flap

-The LICAP flap offers several important advantages for women facing lumpectomy for upper or lateral breast tumors.
-It provides substantial volume restoration even for larger defects, allowing correction of asymmetry without needing to reduce the opposite breast.
-Because the tissue comes from a nearby area rather than a distant site, the procedure is less invasive than traditional flap surgeries.
-No important muscles are sacrificed, which means minimal functional impact at the donor site.
-The tissue quality closely matches breast tissue, resulting in a natural look and feel.
-The donor site scar is well-hidden in the lateral chest wall area, typically beneath the bra line.
-Additionally, bringing healthy, non-irradiated tissue into the breast area can improve the quality of the reconstruction, especially when combined with subsequent radiation therapy.
+The LICAP flap has several important advantages for women facing a lumpectomy for an upper or side tumour.
+It restores a good amount of volume, even for larger gaps, so unevenness can be corrected without reducing the other breast.
+Because the tissue comes from nearby, rather than a distant site, the procedure is less invasive than traditional flap surgery.
+No important muscle is removed, so there is little effect on movement at the donor site.
+The tissue closely matches breast tissue, giving a natural look and feel.
+The donor scar is well hidden on the side of the chest, usually under the bra line.
+And bringing healthy, non-radiated tissue into the breast can improve the result, especially when radiation follows.

 Recovery and What to Expect

 Recovery from LICAP flap surgery is generally faster than from larger flap procedures.
-Most patients stay overnight in the hospital and can return to work within approximately three weeks.
-During the initial recovery period, you will have some restrictions on arm movement and lifting on the operated side.
-Surgical drains may be placed temporarily to prevent fluid accumulation.
-Pain is usually manageable with standard medication, and most women report that discomfort subsides significantly within the first one to two weeks.
+Most patients stay one night in hospital and can return to work within about three weeks.
+In the early recovery, you will have some limits on arm movement and lifting on the operated side.
+Surgical drains may be placed for a short while to stop fluid building up.
+Pain is usually easy to manage with standard medication, and most women find the discomfort eases a lot within the first one to two weeks.

-After full healing, the reconstructed breast typically looks remarkably natural.
-The scars fade significantly over time, and most patients are very satisfied with both the cosmetic outcome and the fact that their breast was preserved.
+After full healing, the reconstructed breast usually looks remarkably natural.
+The scars fade a lot over time, and most patients are very happy — both with the look and with the fact that their breast was saved.

 Who Is a Good Candidate?

-The LICAP flap is an excellent option for women who have a tumor in the upper or outer quadrant of the breast and will undergo lumpectomy, whose breast size is too small to allow adequate reshaping with tissue rearrangement alone, who wish to maintain their natural breast size without reducing the opposite breast, who have sufficient tissue available on the lateral chest wall, and who want a single-stage reconstruction combined with cancer surgery.
-It is also valuable for women with secondary lumpectomy defects — contour irregularities that developed after a previous lumpectomy and radiation — where volume replacement can significantly improve breast shape.
+The LICAP flap is an excellent option for women who: have a tumour in the upper or outer part of the breast and will have a lumpectomy; have a breast too small to reshape well by rearranging tissue alone; want to keep their natural breast size, without reducing the other breast; have enough tissue on the side of the chest; and want a single operation that combines the reconstruction with the cancer surgery.
+It is also valuable for women with a dent left after an earlier lumpectomy and radiation, where replacing the lost volume can greatly improve the breast’s shape.

 Frequently Asked Questions